-Biography: Mother Teresa (1910-1997) was a Catholic missionary who gained international recognition for her humanitarian work.
-She was Algerian by birth but went to India as a nun and missionary, where she received "the call within the call" an “order” to help the poor, sick and dying.
+Biography: Mother Teresa was a Catholic missionary who gained international recognition for her humanitarian work in the slums of Calcutta.
+Albanian by birth she went to India as a nun and missionary, where she received "the call within the call" an "order" to help the poor, sick and dying.

-In the slums of Calcutta she started schools, hospices and orphanages, projects that spread worldwide with her fame and reputation.
-By her the time of her death she was operating 517 missions in more than 100 countries.
+In Calcutta she established orphanages, hospices, hospitals and schools, projects that spread worldwide with her fame and reputation.
+By the time of her death, she was operating 517 missions in more than 100 countries.

 Despite some criticism concerning the quality of care in her hospices and the spending of donated money, she was widely loved and in 1979 awarded the Nobel Peace Prize.

-A miraculous healing of a tumor was attributed to her, allowing Pope John Paul II to beatify her - bestowing the title ‘blessed’, and bringing her only one step away from becoming a saint.
-(OnThisDay.com)
+A miraculous healing of a tumor was attributed to her, allowing Pope John Paul II to beatify her in 2003 - bestowing the title 'blessed'.

 - 1950-10-26 Mother Teresa founds Missionaries of Charity in Calcutta, India

 - 1979-10-17 Mother Teresa of Calcutta awarded Nobel Peace Prize

 - 1986-02-03 The Pope and Mother Teresa meet in Calcutta

 - 1997-09-13 Mother Teresa's State Funeral held in India

 - 2003-10-19 Mother Teresa of Calcutta is beatified by Pope John Paul II